… or how to power retro hardware with a modern PSU

 PC PSUs has a lot of various voltage lines and -12 V is there as well, along with +12V/+5V.

 The power socket in this speccy is a simple DIN-6 and I already had these plugs ordered for a different project (external SD2IEC).
 Soooo to work!

 Sorting out an expansion port

 First, I had to disassemble this unit to sort out an expansion port.
 Without it cleaned I wouldn’t be able to test my setup since only hardware to load stuff on a speccy that I have is Divide2k14 by Lotharek.

 Standard procedure was involved (I don’t have all photos though) which is cleaning, applying solder and removing solder surplus with a soldering wick then reapplying a thinner layer of solder.

 PSU after unscrewing top cover looks like this.

-I've removed all unnecesary cabling and secured remaining cables inside.
+I’ve removed all unnecessary cabling and secured remaining cables inside.

-I also needed a power on/off switch just for convienience.
+I also needed power on/off switch just for convenience.

 PC PSUs are turned on by a motherboard.
 There is a special signal cable (usually green lead) for this task.